 Registration of Non-Admitted Specialist Clinics

-All acute funded non-admitted specialist clinics or services are to be registered in the Non-Admitted Clinic Management System (NACMS) via the HealthCollect Portal.
 Registration of clinics allows all eligible non-admitted services to be linked to the most appropriate available Tier 2 class for classification and funding purposes.
-Private clinics run by practitioners exercising rights of private practice under a private practice arrangement are also required to be registered.
-These services can only be provided if the same service is provided on a public basis.
+Private clinics run by practitioners exercising rights of private practice under private practice arrangements are also required to be registered.
+Note, private services can only be provided if the same service is provided on a public basis.

 The unit of count adopted for all non-admitted services is ‘service event’.